kuldeep23907/Top-Level/Bootcamp/ETHOnline/Enabler/README.md

 An Enabler in _Machu-Picchu_ is any entity that interacts with the Members to help them.
 It can be an NGO (Non Governmental Organisation), a MFI (Micro-Finance Institute), a cooperative, a government development agency, a vendor of inputs (seeds, fertizers) or an international food company who buys the crop.
 Most often, the Enabler has its own ERM (Enterprise Resource Management) software.
 The latter can be centralised or can be itself based on the blockchain.

-In the reality of _Machu-Picchu_, the Enabler is backed in final by a re-insurer.
+In the reality (outside of of _Machu-Picchu_), the Enabler is backed in final by a re-insurer.
 The reason is that the mechanism of mutual risk-sharing is a cost-effective way to protect Members from small risks that happen often.
 However for significant calamities that happen rarely, a mutual is not well fit to address such problems and, on the contrary, an insurer excels at this exercise.
 In the Bible, Genesis 41, the history of [the Pharaoh and the 7 fat cows](http://web.mit.edu/jywang/www/cef/Bible/NIV/NIV_Bible/GEN+41.html)  illustrates very well the role of an isurer in case of major catastrophy.

 The dApp has at minimum a calculation of the damage compensation to be transferred to each farmer, and an account explorer to show that the calculated compensation has been transferred indeed.